xavdid/advent-of-code/README.md

 only_three(3) # ok
 ```

 This is helpful for ensuring your answer doesn't change when editing your code after you've solved the puzzle.
 It's included as a comment in the template.
+It's ignored when running against test input, so it's easy to verify as you go.

+### Debugging

+The base class includes a `self.pp` method which will pretty-print all manner of inputs.
+These only show up when the `--debug` flag is used, making it a convenient way to show debugging info selectively.

+### Marking Slow Solutions

+If you're running many solutions at once and want to exclude individual parts of solutions (or entire days), you can mark individual functions with the `@slow` decorator.
+They'll print a warning, but won't actually run the solution.